ietf-wg-cellar/matroska-specification/index_control.md

 # Security Considerations

-This document inherits security considerations from the EBML and Matroska documents.
+This document inherits security considerations from the EBML [@!RFC8794] and Matroska [@!Matroska] documents.

 # IANA Considerations